Requirements of the HSOC Major (14 cu)

 - Non-College courses: Students may have up to three non-College courses in their concentrations.

-- Transfer courses count if approved through XCat
+- Transfer courses may count if approved through XCat for the major

 - AP courses do not count toward the HSOC major

-- GRADES: The minimum grade required for credit in the HSOC major is a C-.
-Courses taken pass/fail do not count toward the HSOC major [College policy].
+- Minimum Grade required for credit in the HSOC major is a C-.
+Courses with less than a C- or taken pass/fail do not count toward the HSOC major [this is College policy].